2020 - Undergraduate Research Experience In Environmental Health Sciences (SURES) Program

 commitment to research and interest in environmental health sciences careers.

-“Students are responsible for finding local housing for the 10-week duration of the SURF program.
+“Students are responsible for finding local housing for the 10-week duration of the SURES program.

 Please contact Veronique Thibault if you have any issue submitting your application.